maki64/makiba/README.md

 tripcode!q/7 - helping out with the software
-Pineapple - helping out aswell qa-tari - several fixes suggested on /qa/
+Pineapple - helping out aswell qa-tari - several fixes suggested on /qa/ sukiyaki - stole half of his code and made it better :^)
 ~~~~~~~~~~~~~~~~~~~

 # Admin pannel Installation